departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-35.md

 | Section                   | Change comment                                           |
 | ------------------------- | -------------------------------------------------------- |
 | 3.4.5.
 Adding PAA & PA    | Clarification in regards to when a PAA can/can't be added
+| 8.2.
+Reinstatement types  | Clarification in regards to when second set of coordinates is mandatory
+| 19.
+Performance Reporting | Mentioned two additional reports available

 <!-- ==================================================== -->